Youth Competitions

 Across southeastern Michigan, many arts organizations offer solo competitions for young musicians.
 Many of these competitions offer prizes such as scholarships and/or opportunities to perform public concerts.
 Contact the following organizations for eligibility requirements and competition dates.

 The Tuesday Musicale organization is a set of music clubs throughout Michigan.
 Many of these local clubs hold annual scholarship competitions.
 For example, the Farmington Musicale holds a scholarship competition every spring for students in grades 7-12 who are either residents of Farmington or Farmington Hills, and/or attend private and public schools within these cities.
-Their 2008 competition will be held in April.
-Here is a list of all of the Michigan music clubs affiliated with the National Federation of Music Clubs.
+Their competitions are typically held in late winter or spring.
+For more information, visit their website at http://www.farmingtonmusicale.com/financialawards.html

 The Rochester Symphony Orchestra has an annual concerto competition each winter.

-Each February, the Plymouth Canton Symphony Society holds the Plymouth Symphony Youth Artist Competition
+Each February, the Michigan Philharmonic Symphony Society holds the Michigan Philharmonic Youth Artist Competition.

-The Birmingham-Bloomfield Young Artists Competition has two annual competitions - one is for piano, and the other trades off between a string competition (2008) or wind competition (scheduled for 2009).
+The Birmingham-Bloomfield Young Artists Competition has two annual competitions – one is for piano, and the other trades off between a string competition or wind competition.
+Contact them to find out when the next wind competition will be.

 The William C. Byrd Young Artist Competition is a major competition each spring, open to any artist under the age of 30.
 Each year, the competition alternates between string, winds, piano, and voice.
-In 2009, the competition will be for winds (both woodwind and brass instruments).
 Winners receive a significant prize, and will solo with the Flint Symphony Orchestra.